akhilsaini/aws-csa-2017/README.md

   - Lifecycle management can be used in conjunction with versioning.
 If versioning is enabled then there will be lifecycle management for that as well.
   - Objects can be transitioned to S3-IA after 30 days and to Glacier class storage - 30 days IA.
   - You can also permanently delete objects which will delete the object from the Glacier as well.

+### S3 Security

+  - By default all newly created buckets are Private and the objects inside them are also private.
+  - Control Access to buckets using
+      - Bucket Policies – bucket wide.
+      - Access Control Lists – up to individual objects.
+  - S3 buckets can log all access requests to another S3 bucket even another AWS account.

 ## CloudFront CDN Overview